cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `PROOFS`          | `1`                                        |
 {: title="Parameters for Prio3Count."}

-Our first variant of Prio3 is for a simple counter: each measurement is either one or zero and the aggregate result is the sum of the measurements.
+The first variant of Prio3 is for a simple counter: each measurement is either one or zero and the aggregate result is the sum of the measurements.
 Its validity circuit uses the multiplication gadget `Mul` specified in
 {{gadget-mul}}, which takes two inputs and multiplies them.
 The circuit is